pokepark/PokemonRaidBot/docs/development.rst

 * If the schema version has been raised, a matching sql upgrade file must exist, for example ``sql/upgrade/3.sql``
 * The ``VERSION`` file contains the schema version required by the code it's checked in with.
 * The ``config/config.json`` file is expected to have a config item ``VERSION`` that records the latest schema that the DB has been upgraded to.
+* Schema upgrades should be **idempotent** i.e. can be run multiple times with no adverse effects.
+During development setting your config version to less than the current schema should always work to get you to the latest schema.

 Translations